 Books on Dr. King, those who inspired him, and the civil rights movement

 - Grades: 3–5

 Martin Luther King, Jr. was born January 15, 1929, and assassinated in 1968.
 He dreamed of a world blind to the lines of color.
 He worked unceasingly and peacefully to obtain that goal.
 His peaceful resistance was inspired by Mahatma Gandhi, who led the peaceful struggle for India's independence from Great Britain.
 King's work was helped in the civil rights movement by such people as Rosa Parks who served as a catalyst for the Montgomery, Alabama, bus boycott.
-The following books will help provide information about King and the others who were important in King's work in the 20th-century Civil Rights Movement in the United States.
-Martin Luther King, Jr. (1929-1968)
+The following books will help provide information about King and the others who were important to his work in the 20th-century civil rights movement in the United States.

 - McKissack, Pat.
 The Civil Rights Movement in America from 1865 to the Present.
 Children's Press, 1987.
 Follows the movement from the beginning of Reconstruction to the present and traces the struggle of blacks to gain their civil rights in America, including a brief comparison of their problems with those of other minorities.